-2 units for each of Preliminary and HSC Board Developed Course Exclusions: Nil

-Business activity is a feature of everyone's life.
-The Business Studies syllabus encompasses the theoretical and practical aspects of business in ways students will encounter throughout their lives.
+2 units for each of Preliminary and HSC Board Developed Course theoretical and practical aspects of business in ways students will encounter throughout their lives.
 It offers learning from the planning of a small business to the management of operations, marketing, finance and human resources in large businesses.
 Contemporary business issues and case studies are embedded in the course to provide a stimulating and relevant framework for students to apply to problems encountered in the business environment.
 Business Studies fosters intellectual, social and moral development by assisting students to think critically about the role of business and its ethical responsibilities to society.